Home / packaging / supplies / stickers

 What are Packaging Stickers?

 Packaging stickers are adhesive-backed printed materials applied to product packaging to communicate branding, handling cues, or short-form information.
 Packaging stickers attach to cartons, bottles, jars, pouches, or mailers through pressure-sensitive adhesives and function independently from the primary package structure.
-Manufacturers use them to add logos, symbols, batch identifiers, or promotional marks without altering base packaging, which supports small production runs, variable designs, and post-packaging application.
+Packaging stickers allow manufacturers to customize branding, regulatory information, and promotions without redesigning or replacing the primary package, making them useful for short runs, seasonal updates, and multi-variant inventory management.

 What are the Different Types of Packaging Stickers?